marthinkondjeni/Gym.Core.Api/README.md

-# Gym.Core.Api
+# Gym
-A backend core for Mobile & Web for Gyms in Namibia.
+A backend Web  Api for Gyms in Namibia.